-Thank you for helping us to provide a safe and healthy environment for child and team member.
+Thank you for helping us to provide a safe and healthy environment for each of our children and every worker.
 We appreciate your cooperation and courtesy.

 Incident Reports

 An Incident Report documents an incident or injury and is a means of communication between the team member, the parent, and the director.
 In addition, it provides proper documentation to the insurance company in the event a claim is filed.